kobecd/springcloud/quartz/quartz-origin/src/main/resources/static/bootstrap/js/plugins/datetimepicker/README.md

 Number.
 Default: undefined

-zIndex value is being automatically calculated based on the DOM tree, where we seek the highest value.
+zIndex value is being automatically calculated based on the DOM dataServiceImpl, where we seek the highest value.
 To skip this process you can set the value manually.

 ### onRender